 Cleaning fly lines is a must if you want to ensure your fly line lasts as long as possible.
 You should consider it as a maintenance task instead of just a rinse down, and by doing it often enough, you’ll not only prevent your line from having brittle cracks in the coating, you’ll also maintain its performance and protect your rod’s guides too.

-You can also check out our Best Fly Lines Reviews if you’re wondering what’s the best fly line in the market today.
+You can also check out our full breakdown of the Best Fly Line if you’re wondering what’s the best fly line in the market today.

 Why clean a fly line?

 Quality fly lines can be very expensive, up to $200, and since fly fishing is expensive enough already, it’s prudent to ensure they last as long as possible.

 When you use your fly line it gets dirty.
 Each cast has it picking up a bit of dirt, oil film, grime, and salt.
 This not only increases the friction on the fly line impeding your casting distance but also reduces the ability of a floating line to float, as the dirt and grime are weighing it down.

 This dirty coating also causes the coating to crack a degrade, can cause your line to coil, and it becomes a grinding paste that will slowly wear away the guides on your rod.

 If you clean your line and add some fly line dressing to it regularly, you’re going to notice a world of difference in its long-lasting performance, increase its life span, save some cash, and protect your guides too.

 How often should you be cleaning a fly line?